felixSchl/neodoc/README.md

 * Groups can be optional using brackets: `[ foo ]`
 * Groups can be required using parenthesis: `( foo )`
 * Groups must not be empty
-* Groups may contain 1 or more branches
+* Groups must contain 1 or more branches
 * Groups succeed if at least one branch succeeds
 * Multiple successful branch matches are weighted and scored